Lynne S. Bassis, Esq.

 - Disability & Disability Access

-- 2011 Strauss Institute for Dispute Resolution, Pepperdine Law School [Designing Conflict Management Systems]
+- 2011 Straus Institute for Dispute Resolution, Pepperdine Law School [Designing Conflict Management Systems]

-- 1995 Strauss Institute for Dispute Resolution, Pepperdine Law School [Mediating the Litigated Case]
+- 1995 Straus Institute for Dispute Resolution, Pepperdine Law School [Mediating the Litigated Case]

 - 1977 Northeastern University School of Law, Boston, Massachusetts